Common cold

-The common cold, or the cold, is a viral infectious disease of the upper respiratory tract that primarily affects the respiratory mucosa of the nose, throat, sinuses, and larynx.
+The common cold, or simply a cold, is a viral infectious disease of the upper respiratory tract that primarily affects the respiratory mucosa of the nose, throat, sinuses, and larynx.
 Signs and symptoms may appear in as little as two days after exposure to the virus.
 These may include coughing, sore throat, runny nose, sneezing, headache, fatigue, and fever.
 People usually recover in seven to ten days, but some symptoms may last up to three weeks.
 Occasionally, those with other health problems may develop pneumonia.
+When general symptoms are systemic and the disease is severe, the term "flu-like" or "influenza-like illness" can be used instead.

-Well over 200 virus strains are implicated in causing the common cold, with rhinoviruses, coronaviruses, adenoviruses and enteroviruses being the most common.
+Well over 200 virus strains are implicated in causing the common cold, with enteroviruses (especially rhinoviruses), coronaviruses, and adenoviruses being the most common.
 They spread through the air or indirectly through contact with objects in the environment, followed by transfer to the mouth or nose.
 Risk factors include going to child care facilities, not sleeping well, and psychological stress.
 The symptoms are mostly due to the body's immune response to the infection rather than to tissue destruction by the viruses themselves.
 The symptoms of influenza are similar to those of a cold, although usually more severe and less likely to include a runny nose.

 There is no vaccine for the common cold.
 This is due to the rapid mutation and wide variation of viruses that cause the common cold.
 The primary methods of prevention are hand washing; not touching the eyes, nose or mouth with unwashed hands; and staying away from sick people.
 People are considered contagious as long as the symptoms are still present.
 Some evidence supports the use of face masks.
 There is also no cure, but the symptoms can be treated.
 Zinc may reduce the duration and severity of symptoms if started shortly after the onset of symptoms.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may help with pain.
 Antibiotics, however, should not be used, as all colds are caused by viruses rather than bacteria.
-There is no good evidence that cough medicines are effective.
+There is no good evidence that cough medicines prevent or reduce the duration of a cold.

 The common cold is the most frequent infectious disease in humans.
 Under normal circumstances, the average adult gets two to three colds a year, while the average child may get six to eight colds a year.
 Infections occur more commonly during the winter.
 These infections have existed throughout human history.